-Facilities at the Downtown Campus include an automotive technologies building; a main classroom and several small classroom buildings; an advertising art building; a welding technologies building; and a student center housing various student services offices, a library, a bookstore, an alternative learning center, lounges and a food services area.
+Facilities at the Downtown Campus include an automotive technology building; a main classroom and several small classroom buildings; a classroom technology building; a welding technology building; and a campus center housing various student services offices, a library, a bookstore, an alternative learning center, lounges and a food services area.

-The Downtown Campus enrollment is approximately 7,100.
+The Downtown Campus enrollment is approximately 6,900.